contino/intro-k8s/README.md

 ## Building the site using Docker

-You can build the Kubernetes docs using [Docker](https://docker.com).
+You can build the docs using [Docker](https://docker.com).
 To get started, make sure that you have Docker running and build the image locally:

 ```bash
 make docker-image
 ```

-Once the `kubernetes-hugo` image has been built locally, you can run the site locally:
+Once the `k8-hugo` image has been built locally, you can run the site locally:

 ```bash
 make docker-serve